jasonmacduffie/isles-of-maga/story.md

 Classes
 -------
 Any race/class combination is possible for NPCs, including multi-classing.
-It is up to the DM whether to limit the players in this way.
+It is up to the GM whether to limit the players in this way.
 In particular, Fighter/Magic-Users are common in Maga among Dwarves and Humans, and Magic-Users are common among Halflings.

 Magic
 -----
 Magic comes from a person's internal "life energy," so, in principle, anybody can cast magic.
 However, it is a difficult talent to acquire, and the arts are very secretive.
 Therefore, most people will not have even seen a magic user in their life.
 A great deal of effort is taken by magic users to keep magic out of the hands of the public and kept the domain of specially trained magicians who can handle its power.

 Magic-Users and Clerics do not use the default system of magic in BFRPG.
 Instead, they use a magic point system as in the Sorcerer class, which is available as a supplement on the BFRPG website.
 However, they learn spells in the same way as a Magic-User or Cleric (respectively).
-Also, the DM may opt for the default system in BFRPG to simplify mechanics, while acknowledging that is a simplification and not a representation of how magic actually works.
+Also, the GM may opt for the default system in BFRPG to simplify mechanics, while acknowledging that is a simplification and not a representation of how magic actually works.

 Raise Dead and Reincarnate still work as per the BFRPG rules, however doing so may raise the anger of Pastorum, who expected a new ghost to serve him.
 Therefore, bringing people back to life is uncommon and taboo in Maga, but still possible if they died recently and not of old age.